 Bring a stress ball or chew gum if you feel you will need something to distract you.

 PERMANENT MAKEUP ART IS NOT FOR EVERYONE.

 Whilst the following list may not rule out our services completely, we strongly advise that if any of the following apply to you, we take a further look into the contraindication and the reasons why it may prevent us providing any form of semi-permanent makeup.
 In some cases we may need clearance from a medical professional prior to any PMA procedure.

-If any of the following apply to you please either get in touch prior to your appointment, or book in for a consultation so we can discuss.
+If any of the following apply to you please either get in touch prior to your appointment, fill out and submit the below CONSULTATION FORM or book in for a consultation so we can discuss.